atxrenegade/kata_word_wrap_node/BRAINDRAIN.md

 ***Is no punctuation a hint to use regex?

-Now I create a hardcoded example on a and play with it on a repl.it Normally I would google most efficeint but for the sake of this challenge I use a repl to hardcode and example.
+Now I create a hardcoded example on a and play with it on a repl.it Normally I would google most efficient but for the sake of this challenge I use a repl to hard code and example.
 I like repl.it because it's quick sandbox/env for pretty much every language I need.

 In the repl in code this: